Lupus headache

 Lupus headache is a proposed, specific headache disorder in patients with systemic lupus erythematosus (SLE).

-Research shows that headache is a symptom commonly described by SLE patients —57% in one meta-analysis, ranging in different studies from 33% to 78%; of which migraine 31.7% and tension-type headache 23.5%.
+Research shows that headache is a symptom commonly described by SLE patients —57% in one meta-analysis, ranging in different studies from 33% to 78%; of which migraine 31.7% and tension-type headache is 23.5%.
 The existence of a special lupus headache is contested, although few high-quality studies are available to form definitive conclusions.

 Definition

 Lupus headache is an important item in the Systemic Lupus Erythematosus Disease Activity Index (SLEDAI), a scoring system often used in lupus research.
 The SLEDAI describes lupus headache as a "severe, persistent headache; may be migrainous, but must be nonresponsive to narcotic analgesia".
 A score of 8 is given to this item (items are given a relative weight of 1, 2, 4 or 8).

 The 1999 American College of Rheumatology case definitions of neuropsychiatric syndromes in SLE do not define lupus headache, but rather propose several headache disorders loosely based on the International Headache Society (IHS) classification.

 In the IHS scheme, headache due to lupus would be classified as "Headache attributed to other non-infectious inflammatory disease" (7.3.3).
 This label requires evidence of a disease flare accompanying the headache, and resolution of the headache with immunosuppressant treatment.
 However, a meta-analysis found no correlation between headaches and disease activity.